“Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”

 By building on their knowledge of computer science and how digital systems work, children are equipped to use information technology to create programs, systems and a range of content.
-Our computing curriculum also ensures that children become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+Our computing curriculum also ensures that children become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology so that they are prepared for the future workplace and can be active participants of a digital world.
 Children understand the importance of staying safe online and know how to report any issues or unacceptable behaviour.